-Introduction of “Jin shan” Restoration
+Introduction of “Jin Shan” Restoration

-How to do “Jin Shan” restoration?
+What needs to be done to make “Jin Shan” restoration?

 • The cup breaks into large pieces

 • The bowls & utensils are slightly chipped

 Let’s read on to find out about these two situations.

 The “Jin Shan” method when the cup breaks into large pieces.